-Your work in problem solving is not done once you have gained agreement on the solution.
+Your work in problem-solving is not done once you have gained agreement on the solution.
 In fact, your problem(s) may just be starting.

 Change.
 Change is external.
 Change may involve a new boss, new procedures, or new products.
 The change will not succeed unless each affected employee transitions internally.

-- Transition originates within each affected employee.
+Transition.
+Transition originates within each affected employee.
 It's a psychological process of adapting to externally imposed change.
-It involves changes in thinking, beliefs, behavior and performance.
+It involves changes in thinking, beliefs, behavior, and performance.

 According to William Bridges, Managing Transitions, there are three phases of transition that all employees must complete before a successful change can occur:

 Phase One - Letting go.
 Ending the old order.
 Unfreeze old behavior.
 Acceptance.

 Phase Two - Adapting.
-Searching for new identity.
+Searching for a new identity.
 Limbo.
 Neutral zone.
-Learning new behaviors, performance.
+Learning new behaviors.

 Phase Three - Grabbing hold.
 A new beginning.
 Refreeze new behavior.
 Acceptance.